hyperledger-labs/hyperledger-community-management-tools/create_tarballs/README.md

           --gerrit:   Include Gerrit repositories
           --github:   Include Github repositories
           --all:      Include all repositories (default)
+          --since:    Includes commits more recent than this date (mm/dd/yyyy).
+                      By default starts from the start of the repo.
+          --until:    Includes commits older than this date (mm/dd/yyyy).
+                      By default ends at the end of the repo.
           --output-dir <dir>: Where should output be placed.
 (Default: /tmp)
           --help:     Shows this help message